 The world’s most inventive companies are paving the way for a safer and smarter future, but that future is seriously imperiled by the modern cyber-threat, which legacy tools are ill-equipped to counteract.
 These innovators must therefore be willing to adopt equally innovative cyber security solutions, most obviously for the sake of their reputations and their bottom lines, but not least for their customers around the globe who increasingly entrust them with their livelihoods.

 Media & Entertainment

-Some of the world’s leading media and entertainment companies use Darktrace to protect against the sophisticated threats of today.
-Darktrace’s Enterprise Immune System technology enables these organizations to detect and defend against cyber threats in real time, protecting the key assets and important intellectual property.
-Darktrace also provides total network visibility, allowing an awareness of all routes a potential threat could take and the ability to monitor and track those suspicious activities.
-With early visibility and continuous monitoring of network activity, media and entertainment companies can effectively safeguard data and interconnected systems, whilst remaining dynamic and innovative.
+Many of the world’s leading media and entertainment companies have turned to Darktrace to protect against today’s sophisticated threats.
+Darktrace’s Enterprise Immune System technology enables these organizations to detect and defend against cyber threats in real time, protecting their key assets and foundational intellectual property with AI that learns on the job.
+Darktrace also provides total network visibility, affording its users an unprecedented awareness of all the routes that a potential threat could take.
+With Darktrace’s AI, media and entertainment companies can effectively safeguard their valuable intellectual property while remaining dynamic and innovative.

 Science Museum Group

 This collection of British museums — including the world-renowned Science Museum in London — is the UK’s most visited school attraction.
 With a small cyber security team, as is typical among charitable organizations, the Science Museum Group uses Darktrace as a force multiplier.
 Darktrace’s Enterprise Immune System allows that team to concentrate on investigating only the most important threats, which Darktrace intelligently detects.